 Turn Over – words that describe how the fly line and leader straighten out at the completion of the cast.

-Variant – A dry fly variety wound hackles that are much larger than normally recommended.
+Variant – A dry fly variety of wound hackles that are much larger than normally recommended.
 It is tied generally the as conventional patterns.